Meet the Counseling Staff

 Chana Leah Rosenbaum, B.S.

-Chana Leah is a second-year graduate student in the dual degree Master of Public Health and Social Work program at Boston University.
+Chana Leah is a second-year graduate student in the Master of Public Health program at Boston University.
 She received her B.S. in Public Health from Rutgers University.
 Chana Leah has experience working in various healthcare settings, but has a special interest in higher education.
 She completed her public health practicum at MassArt, and will be implementing the interactive program and marketing campaign she created throughout the year.
 Her main areas of interest include safer sex, consent, and healthy communication, all of which she has experience coordinating and leading programs to students about.
 More specifically, she hopes to improve students' attitudes and increase their knowledge about these topics.